marbobley/entities-visitor-bundle/README.md

 # entities-visitor-bundle
-Package to manage visitors with DB persistence
+Package to manage visitors with DB persistence in Symfony

 ## Installation
 composer require marbobley/entities-visitor-bundle